 Date of Incident: Time: AM/PM

 Name of injured person:

 Address:

+-

 Phone Number (s):

 Date of birth: Male Female

 Type of injury:

 Details of Incident:

 Injury requires physician/hospital visit?
 Yes No

 Name of physician/hospital:

 Address:

-Diama Namikan (a)
+Phone Number (s):

 Signature of injured party Date

-No medical attention was desired and/or required
+No medical attention was desired and/or req uired

 Signature of injured party Date

-Return this form to the instructor present with the original to be turned into the Departmental Secretary within 24 hours of incident.
+Return this form to the instructor present with the original to be turned into the Departmental Manager within 24 hours of incident.
 The report will be kept in the Incident Report File with a copy to the student's record.